uteluq/moodle-block_chatbot/README.md

 - File an issue on the [GitHub Issues page](https://github.com/uteluq/moodle-block_uteluqchatbot/issues).
 - Refer to the [Moodle Tracker](https://tracker.moodle.org/) for broader Moodle-related support.
-- Consult the [Moodle Documentation](https://docs.moodle.org/) or the plugin’s [Prompt Design Guide](https://github.com/uteluq/moodle-block_uteluqchatbot/blob/main/README.md) for specific guidance.
+- Consult the [Moodle Documentation](https://docs.moodle.org/) or the plugin’s documentation for specific guidance.

 ## Acknowledgments